Netflix (NASDAQ:NFLX) Stock Price Down 0% After Insider Selling

-Specifically, insider David A. Hyman sold 13,791 shares of the company’s stock in a transaction dated Tuesday, August 20th.
-The stock was sold at an average price of $700.00, for a total value of $9,653,700.00.
-Following the completion of the sale, the insider now directly owns 31,610 shares of the company’s stock, valued at approximately $22,127,000.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Specifically, insider David A. Hyman sold 13,791 shares of the stock in a transaction on Tuesday, August 20th.
+The stock was sold at an average price of $700.00, for a total transaction of $9,653,700.00.
+Following the transaction, the insider now owns 31,610 shares in the company, valued at approximately $22,127,000.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
 Also, CEO Gregory K. Peters sold 4,644 shares of the company’s stock in a transaction dated Tuesday, August 20th.
-The shares were sold at an average price of $700.00, for a total value of $3,250,800.00.
-Following the completion of the sale, the chief executive officer now directly owns 13,090 shares of the company’s stock, valued at $9,163,000.
+The shares were sold at an average price of $700.00, for a total transaction of $3,250,800.00.
+Following the completion of the transaction, the chief executive officer now owns 13,090 shares in the company, valued at $9,163,000.
 The disclosure for this sale can be found here.
-In other news, Director Leslie J. Kilgore sold 1,372 shares of the company’s stock in a transaction dated Tuesday, August 20th.
-The stock was sold at an average price of $704.81, for a total value of $966,999.32.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other Netflix news, Director Leslie J. Kilgore sold 1,372 shares of Netflix stock in a transaction dated Tuesday, August 20th.
+The shares were sold at an average price of $704.81, for a total value of $966,999.32.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.

-NFLX has been the subject of a number of recent analyst reports.
-Sanford C. Bernstein upped their price target on Netflix from $600.00 to $625.00 and gave the company a “market perform” rating in a research note on Friday, July 19th.
-Rosenblatt Securities increased their target price on Netflix from $554.00 to $635.00 and gave the stock a “neutral” rating in a research note on Friday, July 19th.
-JPMorgan Chase & Co. increased their target price on Netflix from $650.00 to $750.00 and gave the stock an “overweight” rating in a research note on Friday, July 12th.
-Macquarie reissued an “outperform” rating and set a $685.00 target price on shares of Netflix in a research note on Tuesday, July 16th.
-Finally, Morgan Stanley increased their target price on Netflix from $700.00 to $780.00 and gave the stock an “overweight” rating in a research note on Monday, July 15th.
-One investment analyst has rated the stock with a sell rating, eleven have given a hold rating and twenty-four have issued a buy rating to the stock.
-According to MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus price target of $681.21.
+A number of equities research analysts have recently weighed in on the stock.
+Wedbush reiterated an “outperform” rating and issued a $725.00 price target on shares of Netflix in a research report on Monday, May 20th.
+Sanford C. Bernstein lifted their price objective on Netflix from $600.00 to $625.00 and gave the company a “market perform” rating in a report on Friday, July 19th.
+Evercore ISI increased their target price on Netflix from $700.00 to $710.00 and gave the stock an “outperform” rating in a report on Friday, July 19th.
+Needham & Company LLC restated a “buy” rating and issued a $700.00 price target on shares of Netflix in a research report on Friday, July 19th.
+Finally, JPMorgan Chase & Co. increased their price objective on shares of Netflix from $650.00 to $750.00 and gave the stock an “overweight” rating in a research note on Friday, July 12th.
+One analyst has rated the stock with a sell rating, eleven have assigned a hold rating and twenty-four have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average price target of $681.21.

-Netflix (NASDAQ:NFLX – Get Free Report) last announced its quarterly earnings results on Thursday, July 18th.
-The Internet television network reported $4.88 earnings per share (EPS) for the quarter, beating the consensus estimate of $4.74 by $0.14.
+Netflix (NASDAQ:NFLX – Get Free Report) last announced its earnings results on Thursday, July 18th.
+The Internet television network reported $4.88 EPS for the quarter, beating the consensus estimate of $4.74 by $0.14.
 Netflix had a return on equity of 32.93% and a net margin of 19.54%.
-The business had revenue of $9.56 billion during the quarter, compared to the consensus estimate of $9.53 billion.
-During the same quarter last year, the firm posted $3.29 EPS.
-The company’s quarterly revenue was up 16.8% on a year-over-year basis.
-As a group, equities analysts predict that Netflix, Inc. will post 19.08 EPS for the current fiscal year.
+The business had revenue of $9.56 billion for the quarter, compared to analysts’ expectations of $9.53 billion.
+During the same period in the prior year, the business posted $3.29 earnings per share.
+The firm’s revenue was up 16.8% on a year-over-year basis.
+On average, analysts forecast that Netflix, Inc. will post 19.08 earnings per share for the current year.

 Institutional Investors Weigh In On Netflix